This is a one man show. You get to speak with the technician directly. Over 23 years experience. Open to the public, hours by appointment only.

 you know if your policies read like this?
 If they do, smarten

 up.
-You could never build a business like this, so how could you
+You could never build a business like this, so how

-backs on your customers, and walking the fence in regards to your
+are turning your backs on your customers, and walking the fence

-legal obligation to service what you sell.
-Amp manufacturers rely
+in regards to your legal obligation to service what you sell.

-on service centers to meet that obligation, but tarry them with
+Amp manufacturers rely on service centers to meet that obligation,

-prices and policies.
-Keeping your gear working as promised under
+but tarry them with prices and policies.
+Keeping your gear working

-If you would honestly like to straighten out your act, I can think
+a profit center.
+If you would honestly like to straighten out

-of no one better qualified than me
+your act, I can think of no one better qualified than me

 to consult you.
 Or you could just deny that there